nextgis/nextgisweb_qgis/README.md

 uWSGI Deployment Notes
 ----------------------

-You have to add `--lazy` to the command line, in this way application will be loaded after master's fork, so each worker will get its thread.
+You have to add `--lazy-apps` to the command line, in this way application will be loaded after master's fork, so each worker will get its thread.

 ```
 [uwsgi]
-lazy = True
+lazy-apps = True
 ```

+Beware as there is an older options named `lazy` that is way more invasive and highly discouraged (it is still here only for backward compatibility).

 If you get an error message `ERROR: Auth db directory path could not be created` then you have to specify directory where an existing qgis-auth.db is located or created if not present.
 This directory needs to be writeable by uwsgi process user.
 For example: